LucasChilders/serve-lights/README-hue.md

 # Philips Hue Configuration Guide

+As with all other providers, this configuration **must** also include the required values in [README-provider.md](README-provider.md).

 ## Required values
 - `internalIp`
     - the internal IP address of your Hue bridge found here: [Hue Broker Server](https://discovery.meethue.com/)